August 6-10th, 2017

 Enjoy optional daily guest lectures open to all registered participants and Day Pass holders.
 Topics are related to the craft of creative writing, giving attendees a chance to experience craft topics outside the focus of their small group writing workshops.
 Craft talks are one hour each, with a a portion of the hour devoted to discussing questions raised by participants.
 The craft talks will be presented by professional authors, poets, editors, and agents all working in literary field.

-2:00 - Kathleen Founds: Humor in Writing
+2:00 - Kathleen Founds: Giving up vs. Persistence

 3:00 - Dan White & Amy Ettinger: American Road Trips